 - 3.1 Assessment for Learning is central to good classroom practice as it is an essential part of effective improvement.
 As such we expect that: - a.
 Clear learning objectives for each lesson are shared explicitly with students.
 These should be expressed progressively so as to build in a differentiated approach. - b.
-The use of plenaries and mini-plenaries when appropriate to demonstrate, review, assess and celebrate progress towards objectives. - c.
+The use of plenaries when appropriate to demonstrate, review, assess and celebrate progress towards objectives. - c.
 The regular use of constructive spoken and written comments to focus on strategies for further improvement. - d.
 The involvement of students in their own assessment, via self assessment and peer assessment opportunities.

-4. GUIDELINES ON THE MARKING AND ASSESSMENT OF STUDENT WORK
+4. THE MARKING AND ASSESSMENT OF STUDENT WORK

-- 4.1 Marking should be frequent and regular.
-The actual frequency will be determined by factors such as the nature of the task set, the learning process and class contact time.
-See Appendix 1. - 4.2 Some marking can be regarded as routine, e.g. the checking of notes, checking students' own marking or marking where there is unlikely to be any significant differentiation by outcome.
+- 4.1 Marking should be regular.
+The actual frequency will be determined by factors such as the nature of the task set, the learning process and class contact time. - 4.2 Some marking can be regarded as routine, e.g. the checking of notes, checking students' own marking or marking where there is unlikely to be any significant differentiation by outcome.
 In these cases there should be some brief indication that the work has been seen and checked usually by awarding an effort grade. - 4.3 Marking that contributes to assessment for learning will be conducted in more detail.
 It is likely that such marking will apply to specified, more significant pieces of work.
-It should provide a clear comment which: - Identifies the strengths of a piece of work in relation to learning objectives. - Provides constructive guidance on how to make improvements which will help students to understand how to make more progress
+It should provide a clear comment which: - Provides constructive guidance on how to make improvements which will help students to understand how to make more progress - An HTI code will be used to easily identify the specific improvement point

-It must also be readily possible for students to compare current work with their target so that they know how close they are to attaining their aspirational standards.
+It may also, for examination groups, be useful to compare current work with their target so that they know how close they are to attaining their aspirational standards.

-4.4 For all subjects at all levels, the assessment criteria for formal assessment must be consistently applied within the department.
-This involves standardisation procedures being established, e.g. common marking schemes and internal moderation.

-- 4.5 It is recognised that marking by national grades may not always be appropriate for every task and that other systems including use of percentages, marks out of 10 or 20 may be used.
+- 4.4 For all subjects at all levels, the assessment criteria for formal assessment must be consistently applied within the department.
+This involves standardisation procedures being established, e.g. common marking schemes and internal moderation. - 4.5 It is recognised that marking by national grades may not always be appropriate for every task and that other systems including use of percentages, marks out of 10 or 20 may be used.
+Effort grades should be given on every marked piece of work.
 This can be motivating for students and is a way of rewarding endeavour.

-Effort grades should be given regularly. - 4.6 It is important that students understand how their work is marked and the main criteria that they are assessed against.
+- 4.6 It is important that students understand how their work is marked and the main criteria that they are assessed against.
 Departments should provide this information, either in generic form that can be stuck inside student exercise books/folders or in specific guidance to accompany particular pieces of work. - 4.7 Teachers in all subjects must pay attention to matters such as good presentation, literacy and mathematics in their marking and assessment.
-See Appendix 2 for additional guidance.

-5. GUIDELINES ON RECORDING
+5. RECORDING